 Location: Solway Rd, Kells, Whitehaven, Cumbria.
 CA28 9BG.
-Tel: 01946 In May 2013: Staff, trustees and volunteers were celebrating the news that the Lottery grant-making body for Heritage schemes had decided to back Haig, in Whitehaven, with a £1.7million award.
-With agreement a modern visitor centre within the grounds and on a major renovation of the old colliery buildings.
+Tel: 01946 In May 2013: Staff, trustees and volunteers were celebrated the news that the Lottery grant-making body for Heritage schemes had decided to back Haig, in Whitehaven, with a £1.7million award.
+With agreement from a modern visitor centre within the grounds and on a major renovation of the old colliery buildings.
 Together this will create a much improved museum able to display a huge range of industrial memorabilia and documentation and attract thousands of visitors.